 HEALTH CLUBS AND FITNESS CENTRES

-Before you join a gym, you need to think about what sort of place you want:
+Before you join a gymnasium, you need to think about what sort of place you want:

 Big and well-equipped, with plenty of machines and classes on offer at all hours to suit your schedule; or smaller and more intimate?